Semisimple characters for inner froms I: GL_n(D): Introduction

-This result has great potential to contribute to rigidity for semisimple types for the following open problem: \begin{problem} \emph{Calculate for all Bernstein blocks the types on~$\GL_m(o_D)$.} \end{problem}

-The work of Henniart in the appendix of~\cite{breuilMezard:02} on~$\GL_2(F)$, Paskunas~\cite{paskunas:05} for cuspidal irreducible representations of~$\GL_n(F)$ and Nadimpalli~\cite{nadimpalli:15} for~$\GL_3(F)$ have shown that this problem has in these cases a quite unique solution.

-The article is structured as follows: In Section~\ref{secLattices} we collect results and study the points in the Bruhat-Tits building of~$G$ and some of its centralizers.
+The article is structured as follows: In Section~\ref{secLattices} we collect results and study the points in the Bruhat--Tits building of~$G$ and some of its centralizers.
 It is followed by the technical heart of the article: Section~\ref{secSemisimpleStrata} about semisimple strata~$\Delta$.
 The highlights of this section is the ``intertwining and conjugacy''-result for semisimple strata (\ref{thmIntConjSesiTiG}).
-The section is followed by Section~\ref{secSemisimpleCharacters}, where the intertwining formula for transfers (\ref{thmTransferAndInt}), the matching theorem (\ref{thmMatching}) and the ``intertwining and conjugacy'' theorem for semisimple characters (\ref{thmIntertwiningImplConjugacy}) is proven.
-The final section, Section~\ref{secEndoClass}, gives the first application of the study of semisimple characters of~$\GL_m(D)$: The theory of endo-classes and endo-parameters.
+The section is followed by Section~\ref{secSemisimpleCharacters}, where the intertwining formula for transfers (Proposition~\ref{propTransferAndInt}), the matching theorem (\ref{thmMatching}) and the ``intertwining and conjugacy'' theorem for semisimple characters (\ref{thmIntertwiningImplConjugacy}) are proven.
+The final section, Section~\ref{secEndoPar}, gives the first application of the study of semisimple characters of~$\GL_m(D)$: The theory of endo-parameters.

 I have to thank a lot Imperial College London and the Engineering and Physical Sciences Research Council (EP/M029719/1) for their financial support, in particular David Helm, who also showed me aspects of possible applications.
 Secondly the University of East Anglia and in particular Shaun Stevens, for his interest and feedback, and Vincent S\'echerre, who has pointed to me a subtlety which makes this theory so interesting and difficult at the same time.